Hundreds of Millions of Dollars Have Been Recovered for Injured Babies and Children

 Source: New Jersey Department of Health, State Health Assessment Data (2022)

 Medical professionals are trained to anticipate, identify, and manage risks during pregnancy and childbirth.
 Malpractice occurs when they fail in this duty.
+Medical staff play a crucial role in preventing birth injuries by following established protocols and responding promptly to complications.
+Healthcare professionals—including doctors, nurses, and obstetricians—are held to high standards of care to ensure the safety of both mother and child.
 Here are some of the most common forms of negligence that lead to birth injuries:

 A study from the Journal of the American Medical Association (JAMA) found that while obstetrical events make up a relatively small percentage of all malpractice claims, they account for a disproportionately high percentage of the total money paid out.
 This reflects the severity and lifelong nature of these devastating injuries.